theweboftrust/wot.id-public-docs/01_Project_Overview_And_Principles.md

    - Users own their data via their DID (Decentralized Identifier)
    - To access their data, users need ONLY their DID—not wot.id
    - wot.id is ONE interface to view/manage data, not the gatekeeper
-   - The IOTA Tangle is the permanent, decentralized storage layer
+   - IOTA Rebased mainnet is the permanent, decentralized storage layer

 3. **Trust = Reliability Measure**
    - Trust scores (-100 to +100) indicate how verified/reliable a data point is